God is Not Great by Christopher Hitchens

 Unlike God Delusion, God is Not Great is not forceful or provocative in its approach.
 It has a (relatively) balanced argument and has clearly been written in a very considered way that is fully prepared for a backlash.
 Hitchens had many verbal battles on the subject during his career and his book seems to be an immortal version of his responses.

 It may have been preaching to the converted, but this book really has changed my outlook on religion.
 I will never be aggressively anti-religious or want to be a figurehead for its demise like Hitchens, but I am no longer afraid to say that I am against it in all its forms.
-I don’t wish to offend, but I no longer care if I do.
+I don’t wish to offend, but I feel I invariably will.